IndigoDomotics/alexa-hue-bridge/README.md

-A useful new feature is that you can specify different Alexa names for the same Indigo device by setting up the same Indigo device on different emulated Hue Bridges, with each bridge having a diferent Alexa name for the Indigo device.
+A useful new feature is that you can specify different Alexa names for the same Indigo device by setting up the same Indigo device on different emulated Hue Bridges, with each bridge having a different Alexa name for the Indigo device.

 This plugin is **not intended to be an officially supported** Alexa integration, but rather as a stop-gap until Indigo Domotics can evaluate how best to